Nobel Peace Prize Winner Faces Protests After Activist's Late-Night Standoff

 In skirmishes on the city's outskirts Wednesday, at least 20 young men were wounded and one killed, according to Reuters.

-The controversial activist has gained a considerable following as a champion of the Oromo, Ethiopia's largest ethnic group, in widespread protests against the minority-led authoritarian regime that ruled Ethiopia for nearly three decades.
+The controversial activist gained a considerable following as a champion of the Oromo, Ethiopia's largest ethnic group, in widespread protests against the minority-led authoritarian regime that ruled Ethiopia for nearly three decades.
 From his base in Minnesota, he broadcast salvos against the ruling party on his Oromo-centric media network.
 And by the time Jawar, who holds a U.S. passport, returned to Ethiopia last year, the regime had given way to the reform-minded government of Abiy, the country's first Oromo prime minister.

 The vast democratic change that has taken place under Abiy's premiership, coupled with his move to end a long-running border war with Eritrea, earned him the Nobel Peace Prize this month.